Article Translations: (Spanish)

 - Magnetic resonance imaging (MRI), which uses magnets, radio waves, and computer technology to produce pictures of internal body parts, such as the brain and spinal cord.
 It can help to determine the severity of a malformation and to monitor it later on.
 Cine MRI is a specific type of MRI that doctors use to see whether the flow of CSF around the brain and spinal cord is abnormal.

 - X-rays, which produce images of bones on film and can detect bone problems caused by Chiari malformations.

 - Computed tomography (CT or CAT) scans, which produce pictures of bones and other body parts using X-rays and a computer.
-Scanning can detect obvious blockages or measure how much of the brain is out of place.
+Scanning can find blockages or measure how much of the brain is out of place.

-- Brainstem auditory evoked response (BAER), a test that measures brain activity in response to sound and helps to determine whether the brain stem is working properly.
+- Brainstem auditory evoked response (BAER), a test that measures brain activity in response to sound and helps doctors see whether the brain stem is working properly.

 Currently, no test can determine in advance whether a baby will be born with a Chiari malformation; however, some malformations can be seen on ultrasound images before birth.

 Most kids with Chiari malformations who don't have symptoms or any related conditions don't need treatment.
-They should, however, continue to see their doctors for regular checkups to make sure that their condition doesn't change.
+But they should continue to see their doctors for regular checkups to make sure that their condition doesn't change.

-When symptoms do happen, treatment focuses on relieving symptoms and stopping further damage to the brain and spinal cord.
-Doctors often recommend medicines for symptoms like headaches and neck pain.
+When symptoms do happen, treatment focuses on relieving them and stopping further damage to the brain and spinal cord.
+Doctors often recommend medicines for problems like headaches and neck pain.
 They also may recommend limiting activities that make symptoms worse.